-It’s easy to think the hard work ends once you’ve landed a customer.
+It is easy to think that the hard work ends once you have landed a customer.
 In reality, the struggle to win your clients’ hearts is only just beginning.

-After you make a sale, your business needs to keep showing the customer that your product is valuable.
-Whether you succeed or not comes down to the team you have promoting your products and growing the customer relationship.
-That’s where a customer success manager comes in.
+After you have made a sale, your business needs to keep showing the customer that your product is valuable.
+Whether you succeed or not comes down to the team, you have promoting your products and growing the customer relationship.
+That is where a customer success manager comes in.

 What is a customer success manager?

 Customer success managers (CSMs) support your customers as they transition from sales prospects to active users of your products.

 They are focused on building close, long-term client relationships and often stay with the same customers as long as they continue to work with your business.

 Customer service reps react as issues arise, but CSMs work to solve problems before they happen.
 They are proactive in looking after their customers’ business, suggesting new and innovative ways to keep them succeeding with your products.

 "Have you ever gone out for a meal and been overwhelmed by the menu?
 And what you really want is someone to help you decide?
 That's how I view [Customer] Success", explains Delores Cooper, Customer Success Associate at Zendesk, "[We] look at the picture in its entirety – what will provide immediate gratification, as well as long-term stability.
 Success members accompany the customer on their journey and stay around for the entire lifecycle."